WeiChienHsu/DesignPattern/README.md

 ```

 ### Open-Closed Principle
-Your assistance should be open for extension.
+Software entities (classes, modules, methods, etc.)  should be open for extension, but closed for modification.
 Avoid to jump into the code you have already writen.

 ```c++
 /* Specification Interface */